SodySpokes

 That a man in Klondike heard the news

-From a gang of South American Jews
+From a band of Smooth American Jews

 Whose mother-in-law will undertake

-Has stated in a printed piece
+Has said in a finely written piece

 May We So Live